-From early registration through late registration
+• From early registration through late registration

-- Students who wish to withdraw from all classes during the time period from early registration through the last day of late registration must CANCEL their registrations (in writing) through their home location's Records Office - This written cancellation does not require the completion of the withdrawal form or an exit interview.
+- Students who wish to withdraw from all classes during the time period from early registration through the last day of late registration must CANCEL their registrations (in writing) through their home location's Records Office. - This written cancellation does not require the completion of the withdrawal form or an exit interview.
 Financial obligations for payment of course tuition and fees will only be removed when written requests for cancellation of registration have been received.

-• From end of late registration through midterm
+From end of late registration through the last day to withdraw without academic penalty

-- Students who wish to withdraw from the University during the time period from the end of late registration through midterm must complete an official withdrawal form and an exit interview with the designated withdrawal official at the student's home location. - Withdrawal prior to midterm will result in a grade of W, withdrawal, which is non-punitive.
+- Students who wish to withdraw from the University during the time period from the end of late registration through the last day to withdraw without academic penalty must complete an official withdrawal form and an exit interview with the designated withdrawal official at the student's home location. - Withdrawal prior to the last day to withdraw without academic penalty will result in a grade of W, withdrawal, which is non-punitive.